nervosnetwork/ckb-sdk-java/README.md

 ```

 ### Generate a new address
-CKB address support short and full address for the same lock script, but the short address is about to be deprecated and full address is recommended.
-For more please refer to [CKB rfc 0021](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0021-ckb-address-format/0021-ckb-address-format.md).
+A lock script can be expressed in different formats - short address or full address.
+Refer to [CKB rfc 0021](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0021-ckb-address-format/0021-ckb-address-format.md) for more.

 Generate short address (`secp256k1_blake160`)
 ```java